cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 ==================================================================
-    CrypTool, Version 1.4.31 for Win32, June 2013 (Beta 06a) xxxx
+    CrypTool, Version 1.4.31 for Win32, August 2015 (Beta 07) xxxxx

+CrypTool v1 (CT1) is an international e-learning program for cryptography and cryptanalysis.

     (c) Contributors
-        including
-        Deutsche Bank AG, Frankfurt/Main, and the
-        Universities of Siegen, Darmstadt, Bochum, Duisburg-Essen and Kassel.
+        including Deutsche Bank AG, Frankfurt/Main, and the Universities of Siegen, Darmstadt, Bochum, Duisburg-Essen, and Kassel.
-        1998-2013
+        1998-2015
-    Freeware and Open Source according to Apache License 2.0 www.cryptool.org
+    Freeware and Open Source according to the Apache License 2.0 www.cryptool.org
     Prof. Bernhard Esslinger
     $Id$
 ==================================================================

  1. ...
-Brief description of the CrypTool 1 package
+Brief description of the CT1 package
  1.1. ...
-How to start using CrypTool -- An introduction to CrypTool 1
+How to start using CT1 -- An introduction to CT1
  1.2. ...
 Components of the CT1 distribution
  1.3. ...
 Acknowledgments
  1.4. ...
 Maintainer and hosting
  2. ...
 What does CT1 offer in detail
  2.1. ...
-What can you do with CrypTool 1
+What can you do with CT1
  2.2. ...
 Where do you find the source code
  2.3. ...
-Where can you get another overview about CrypTool 2.4. ...
+Where can you get another overview about CT1 2.4. ...
 What's new in version 1.4.20 / 1.4.21
  2.5. ...
 What's new in version 1.4.30
  2.6. ...
 What's new in version 1.4.31